 Any collateral received other than cash will be highly liquid and dealt in on a regulated market or multilateral trading facility with transparent pricing in order to be sold quickly at a price that is close to pre-sale valuation.
-Collateral received will also comply with the Limit To Prevent Concentration of Ownership of Appendix 1.
+Collateral received will also comply with the provisions of Section 8 of Appendix 1.